Steven-wyf/MLOps_Spring_2025/README.md

 - Use **LoRA** for efficient fine-tuning
 - Track experiments with **MLflow**

+The proposed design integrates collaborative filtering and textual embeddings to enhance music recommendation.
+It first employs LightGCN to model user-item interaction graphs, capturing behavioral patterns in sequence embeddings.
+Textual metadata—including titles, artists, and lyrics—are embedded via DistilBERT or BERT, enriching item representations with semantic depth.
+A multilayer perceptron (MLP) projector (SR2LLM) is trained to map these LightGCN behavioral embeddings into the LLM embedding space.
+The core recommendation model, LLaRA, is initially fine-tuned using text-only prompting and subsequently refined through curriculum prompt tuning, gradually incorporating behavioral embeddings.
+Efficient model updates are achieved via LoRA fine-tuning.
+Finally, MLflow is utilized for comprehensive experiment tracking and reproducibility.

 ### Model serving and monitoring platforms
 - Quantize final LLaRA model using **ONNX + QInt8**【40†LLM Quantization】
 - Serve with **FastAPI** with support for batching